 Sunlight and oxygen have equally damaging effects on your flower.
 Prolonged exposure to sunlight and oxygen will cause a rapid loss in cannabinoid and terpene content.
 It’s why all organic material doesn’t last when left out in the elements – the sun and oxygen exposure slowly degrades the organic compounds.

-4 Common Mistakes in Cannabis Storage
+Four Common Mistakes of Cannabis Storage

 Plastic is not a suitable storage container for fresh cannabis, especially a plastic bag.
 Although it used to be very common to find black market product stored in small plastic baggies, these are poorly suited for maintaining the integrity of the plant.
 Plastic is not totally airtight; it’s permeable.
 Depending on the plastic bag used, it may also leach toxins into the product.
 Do not store your medicinal cannabis in a plastic baggy.

-The Stash Box
+The Stash Box Will Dry Things Out

 Another common mistake is keeping your product inside a stash box.
 These kits have many names, but typically contain your smoking device, your green, and other essential tools like lights, papers, and scissors.
 The stash box isn’t airtight and isn’t sanitary.
 A typical rolling kit often has an aging combination of cannabis crumbs, ash, and roaches all rolling around together.
 In addition, the stash box will not maintain the proper humidity, making your cannabis susceptible to drying out.